samueldamilola/Life_expectancy/ReadMe.md

 check it [here](https://github.com/samueldamilola/Life_expectancy/tree/master/Flask_API)

 ## Acknowledgement
-I would like to acknowledge Kee Jee for providing massive support indirectly.
-Ideas gotten to build the regression project was from his videos on Data science projects for beginners.
-Thanks
+I would like to acknowledge and thank Kee Jee for providing massive support indirectly.
+Ideas used to build this regression project was gotten from his videos.